Home » Posts » Fresh Milled Flour Hamburger Buns

 Whole grain hamburger bun ingredients assembled and labeled on a white table.

-• Whole wheat flour: I use freshly milled whole wheat berries.
+• Whole wheat flour: I use freshly milled hard white wheat berries.
 You can also purchase whole wheat flour in the baking aisle.

 • Yeast: Active dry yeast gives these buns their pillowy rise.